bookofproofs/bookofproofs.github.io/_sources/history/20th-century/hoe.md

 **Jock Hoe**, a New Zealander with Cantonese parents, made a substantial contribution with his work on _The Jade Mirror of the Four Unknowns_ translating and giving an important commentary on this Chinese mathematical work of 1303.

 ### Mathematical Profile (Excerpt):
-* His Cantonese parents had immigrated to Te Kuiti where his father, J Hoe, had a fruit and vegetable shop.
 * The King Country Chronicle of Saturday 14 December 1929 contains an advertisement for the Hoe Bros.
 * We are unsure when Jock's parents arrived in Te Kuiti but the shop was operating by 1922.
-* Jock Hoe was the seventh of his parents' nine children.
-* Jock began his primary schooling in Newtown and, after the family moved to Wanganui, continued studying at primary school there.
-* As in Te Kuiti, Jock's father had a fruit and vegetable shop in Wanganui.
-* The family were all very talented and we give extracts from local papers about some of Jock's siblings.
-* Three members of the family of a Chinese fruiterer Mr J Hoe passed this year's matriculation examination entitling them to entrance to the University.
-* One child, Jack Hoe, attended Wanganui College.
-* Another member of the same family Gan Hoe.
 * Their parents are Mr and Mrs J Hoe, Swiss Avenue.
 * Jack Hoe was 147th in the list of 209 bursary awards.
 * Jack William Hoe attended Wanganui Collegiate School from 1936 to 1941, then went on to study medicine being awarded an M.B., Ch.B.
 He was placed on the Medical Register of the Dominion of New Zealand in 1948.
 * Verbena R Hoe also studied medicine.
-* His father had bought a piano for ten pounds and Jock taught himself to play it, later having piano lessons because he showed such interest and promise.
 * It was in 1942 that Jock entered Wanganui Collegiate School and he studied there until 1946.
 * In January 1947 Jock Hoe was awarded a National Scholarship, being only one of 20 students to receive such an award, which paid both his university fees and provided a living allowance.
 * Jock Hoe entered the University of Otago in 1947 to study mathematics.